gwa/zero-module-cleanup/CONTRIBUTING.md

 If you've got an idea for a new feature, file an issue providing some details on your idea.
 Try searching the issues to see if there is an existing proposal for your feature and feel free to bump it by providing your use case or explaining why this feature is important for you.

-We should note that not everything should be done as a “:package_name feature”, some features better be a :package_name plug-ins, some are just not in the scope of the project.
+We should note that not everything should be done as a “zero-module-cleanup feature”, some features better be a zero-module-cleanup plug-ins, some are just not in the scope of the project.

 * * *

 ## Workflow

-This section describes the workflow we use for :package_name releases, the naming of the branches and the meaning behind them.
+This section describes the workflow we use for zero-module-cleanup releases, the naming of the branches and the meaning behind them.

 ### Branches